reecerussell/open-social/README.md

 By running docker-compose, all of the services will be spun up and exposed via the ingress, on port 80.

 Before running the docker-compose command, ensure there is a `CONNECTION_STRING` environment variable, set with a connection string to a SQL Server instance.
+An example of a connection string is `sqlserver://<username>:<password>@<host>?database=<database>`.

 ```
 $ docker-compose -f docker-compose.dev.yaml up